 ED is outcome-focussed.
 If you’re looking for users who are going to churn then you want to make sure you have historical data of the users who did churn.
-If this data lives in Salesforce, that’s great – just make sure Tableau CRM is properly connected to your Salesforce org.
-If this data lives elsewhere, Tableau CRM offers many out-of-the-box connectors, as well as the ability to simply upload a CSV extract of your data.
+If this data lives in Salesforce, that’s great – just make sure CRM Analytics is properly connected to your Salesforce org.
+If this data lives elsewhere, CRM Analytics (formerly Tableau CRM) offers many out-of-the-box connectors, as well as the ability to simply upload a CSV extract of your data.

 Each Recipe will start with an input node that will bring in the data.
 Data can come from a connected data source like SFDC or from an existing dataset.
 Users can then branch off the input node by selecting different types of nodes based on the operations you wish to perform.
 These operations include: Transform, Filter, Aggregate, Join, Append, Output.

 Review of Operations

 Filters help to remove any unwanted data and leaves you with only the data required for the analysis.
 For example: if you only want to analyze data created from 2020 onwards, you can apply a filter to eliminate records that do not satisfy this requirement.

 This operation is useful to summarize a data set that is very large.
 It is similar to the pivot table feature of excel, but with more functionality.
 One thing to note is that it does not allow Users to add groups without aggregates.